 You may not have all the answers at this point, but you and your partner should be as open as possible and realize that each decision affects every aspect of your child’s life.

 Very young children need less information and may grasp that their parents still love them but will live separately from now on.
 Older children and teenagers may pose more questions based on their observations of the family dynamic.

 Another factor to keep in mind is that children are individuals, and some may not have an immediate reaction.
-Some kids repress feelings or express their fear and anger in other ways, such as at school or among friends.
-Help them connect to communities outside the immediate family so they can healthily process the divorce, and keep an eye out for sudden, frequent stomach pains or headaches and outbursts that may point to unresolved feelings.
+Some kids repress feelings or express their fear and anger in other ways, such as at school or with friends.
+Help them connect to communities outside the immediate family so they can healthily process the divorce.
+Watch for sudden, frequent stomach pains, headaches, and outbursts that may point to unresolved feelings.

 Grief is a common emotion both children and adults feel when divorce occurs.
 Children grieve the loss of the family unit and the security of having both parents present.
 Many children latch onto an unwarranted hope that their parents will work things out and resolve the problem without divorce.

 While mourning this loss of unity is natural, it should lead to acceptance of a new reality for you and your children.
 The following tips will help your kids cope with the upset of divorce.

 Children should know that their feelings are valid and that their parents take them seriously when they’re honest about their experiences.